tubasi18/advance-course/README.md

 ### - Observer Design Pattern

-- I have a WeatherDataSubject that manages temperature and humidity, notifying its observers whenever there's a change, and providing them the option to register or unregister.
-Observers, like CurrentConditionsDisplay and StatisticsDisplay, receive these updates, showcasing or analyzing pertinent information derived from the weather data.
-This approach really boosts adaptability and compartmentalization, enabling effortless addition or removal of observers without altering the subject.
+- I have a WeatherDataSubject that controls humidity and temperature.
+It notifies its observers of changes and gives them the choice to register or unregister.
+These updates are sent to observers, such as CurrentConditionsDisplay and StatisticsDisplay, which display or analyze relevant data derived from the weather data.
+This method greatly increases flexibility and partition, making it possible to add or remove observers with ease without changing the subject.

 ![image](https://github.com/tubasi18/AdvanceCourse/assets/114957621/55cd9b32-e060-41da-b5b7-56057fe0e6c5)

 ### - Decorator Design Pattern

-The system is monitoring the weather by adding decorators for temperature units, wind speed, and precipitation.
-Decorators, like TemperatureUnitsDecorator, modify the behavior of the base WeatherData component.
-The FactoryTemp class handles temperature unit conversions based on a specified type.
-It's a smart way to enhance and customize your weather data display!
+The system monitors weather by adding decorators for temperature units, wind speed, and precipitation.
+Decorators like TemperatureUnitsDecorator change the behavior of the underlying WeatherData component.
+The FactoryTemp class handles temperature unit conversion based on the specified type.
+This is a neat way to improve and customize your weather data display!

 ![image](https://github.com/tubasi18/AdvanceCourse/assets/114957621/961a2979-0b92-4ca5-bb4c-151f9a45ce5f)